+ Reply to Thread

 Don't know what that could be about probably just another scam

-Chip is offline Administrator
+Chip Administrator

 If you paid via credit card, just call your card issuer and request a chargeback.
 He can't keep your money if no services were provided.